+There are several others, but for the sake of keeping this post readable, we’ll only mention them.
+They all have great similarities with one of the patterns explained above.
 There’s the Golden Triangle Pattern, which is very similar to the F-pattern.
 And there’s the Zig Zag Pattern, which is basically just a lot of Z-patterns underneath each other.
 This is usually a viewing pattern for the most engaged form of reading: people searching for something specific.

 Structure and hierarchy

-As I said, there are a lot of patterns and a lot of ideas of how people are viewing websites.
+There are a lot of patterns and a lot of ideas of how people are viewing websites.
 But what can we learn from all of them?

-“The present research confirmed previous work in that individual characteristics of the viewer as well as the stimuli both contribute to viewers’ eye movement behavior.”
+The present research confirmed previous work in that individual characteristics of the viewer as well as the stimuli both contribute to viewers’ eye movement behavior.